-Following the floods of July 2007, we have undertaken this flood review to understand the meteorological conditions that contributed to the flooding, the mechanism of flooding and the number of properties effected in order to identify works to reduce flood risk and its impacts.
-The reviews will also identify responsibilities for flooding, and provide guidance on other flood risk management tools such as flood warning, flood resistant construction, flood resilience.
-The review has been written in consultation with the West Oxfordshire District Council (W.O.D.C.).
+Following the floods of July 2007, we have undertaken flood reviews to understand the meteorological conditions that contributed to the flooding, the mechanism of flooding and the number of properties affected in order to identify works to reduce flood risk and its impacts.
+The reviews will also identify responsibilities for flooding, provide guidance on other flood risk management tools such as flood warning, flood resistant construction and flood resilience.
+This review has been written in consultation with West Oxfordshire District Council (W.O.D.C).

-Yelford is a small village in West Oxfordshire, it is located approximately 4 km south of Witney in West Oxfordshire District.
-The Brighthampton Cut (ordinary watercourse) enters the village from the north under the main road.
-The Brighthampton Cut becomes a main river (see glossary) just upstream of the main road in Yelford.
-It then flows in a south easterly direction and discharges into the River Thames approximately 1 km upstream from Newbridge.
+Curbridge is a small village in West Oxfordshire, it is located approximately 1 km south-west of Witney in West Oxfordshire District.
+The Elm Bank Ditch (ordinary watercourse) enters the village in a culvert which passes under the Main Road/Well Lane junction and through private gardens before opening back into a watercourse on farm land.
+It flows through the village from a north west direction to a south east direction and becomes a main river south of the village.
+The Elm Bank Ditch flows into the Brighthampton Cut downstream of Yelford and discharges into the River Thames approximately 1 km upstream from Newbridge.

-2 The Problem
+2 The problem